-Your residency status and income determine whether you are required to file a New Jersey Income Tax
+Your residency status and income determine whether you are required to file a New Jersey Income Tax return:

-receive income from New Jersey during the year.
+income from New Jersey during the year.

 New Jersey residency is determined by one’s domicile (permanent home) during the year.
 If you maintain

-domicile in the state of New Jersey for the year and did not move during the year, you are considered a
+domicile in the state of New Jersey for the year and did not move during the year, you are considered a New

-days, you may be considered a resident of New Jersey.
+may be considered a resident of New Jersey.

 If you move into or out of the state during part of the year and meet either residency or nonresident

 requirements you are considered a part-year resident or part-year nonresident.
-If you receive income
+If you receive income from

-file both the NJ-1040 and NJ-1040NR.
+the NJ-1040 and NJ-1040NR.

 A nonresident is any induvial who’s domicile is not in the state of New Jersey.
-Nonresidents must file
+Nonresidents must file New

-This could a person who works in the state but lives in a neighboring state.
+could a person who works in the state but lives in a neighboring state.